 A Neighborhood Tour

 Sydney and Theo first meet on a tour of the neighborhood.
 Sydney is taking the tour out of curiosity.
 Theo is with his girlfriend Kim, checking out the neighborhood they plan to join.

 Disappointed that no Black people have been considered important enough to factor into a tour of the historically Black neighborhood, Sydney interjects to add some information to the tour.
 When she confronts the tour guide about the omission, the guide tells her maybe she should start her own tour.

 Now Sydney, encouraged by her mother, is creating her own tour.
 There is an upcoming community block party, and she plans to present the first demo there.

 Kim and Theo Move In

-Kim and Theo move in the house opposite Sydney.
-By then, Theo is unemployed after being caught stealing at his high powered job.
+Kim and Theo move into the house opposite Sydney.
+By then, Theo is unemployed after being caught stealing at his high-powered job.
 He also lied on his resume to get the job.
 His relationship with Kim has fallen apart.
 They continue to live in the apartment they bought together, effectively turning the two floors into two apartments.
 Theo is in the upstairs apartment, unemployed and drinking heavily.
 He sometimes watches Sydney as she moves around her house.